wright-jordan-n/zoe-interpreter/README.md

 ### Objects

 Objects can be used to group a collection of identifiers.
-An object literal expression is comma seperated list of key value pairs surrounded by curly braces.
+An object literal expression is written as a comma seperated list of key value pairs surrounded by curly braces.

 ```
 { n: 42, msg: "Hello, World!" }